Nonbacktracking spectral clustering of nonuniform hypergraphs: The Sparse Hypergraph Stochastic Blockmodel

 In expectation, \Cref{thm:eigen-expectation} says that, $\mB_k$ has a Perron eigenvector with eigenvalue $\alpha_k$, and a community-correlated eigenvector with eigenvalue $\beta_k$.
 To substantiate the claim that $\vv$ is indeed community-correlated, we can sum over $k-$edges incident to $i$, obtaining

 This calculation is similar to the proof of \Cref{cor:ib-eigenvector-correspondence}.
-The expectation of $\vv$, therefore, can be used to recover the vectors $\vsigma$ and $\labelvec$.
-In practice, we do not have access to the expectation and our estimates of $\vsigma$ are noisy.
-Formal concentration results along the lines of \citet{bordenaveNonbacktrackingSpectrumRandom2015} and~\citet{stephanSparseRandomHypergraphs2022} are necessary to provide more guarantees in this case.
+Indeed, this calculation shows that $\E[\vx_{2;k}] \doteq \beta_k \vsigma$ with $\vx_{2;k}$ as in \Cref{cor:ib-eigenvector-correspondence}, explicitly showing why the vector $\vx_{2}$ can be expected to be correlated with planted communities.
+In practice, we do not have access to the expectation and only to our realization of $\vx_{2}$, and therefore our estimate of $\vsigma$, is noisy.
+Formal concentration results along the lines of \citet{bordenaveNonbacktrackingSpectrumRandom2015} and~\citet{stephanSparseRandomHypergraphs2022} are necessary to provide probabilistic guarantees.

+From \Cref{thm:eigen-expectation} we can also obtain in-expectation eigenpair relations for the full matrix $\mB$. \begin{cor} Under the hypotheses of \Cref{thm:eigen-expectation}, and with $\vu$ and $\vv$ as defined there,